 - Verify the price

-Before you start looking for a property in Kolkata, first ascertain your budget.
+Before you start looking for flats for sale in Kolkata, first ascertain your budget.
 It’s because 3 BHK or 2 BHK flats in Kolkata command a certain price depending on their amenities and locality.
 Once you get a certain price quote from the developer, compare it with the neighbouring properties and areas.
 Compare what are the prices of 2BHK flats in Kolkata depending on your budget and location preference.

 - Conduct proper due diligence

 Once you have zeroed in on a certain developer and property, check all the property related documents thoroughly.
 This is to ensure the title and ownership of the seller.
 If the flat is an under-construction property, check whether the builder has all approvals or not.
 Go through the terms and conditions of the builder-buyer agreement and the allotment letter.
 If it’s ready-to-move property, check the original sale deed and other documents.
 Check whether the property tax and all other maintenance and utility bills are properly paid or not.

 - Consider the locality

 Before you buy a 2 BHK flat in Kolkata, see how close it is to hospitals, shopping centres, schools, parks, clubs, and other basic infrastructure.
 See if it is well-connected to roads and other public transport facilities.
 Instead of going for a small property, look for projects by reputed builders.
 The Unimark Group has a number of completed as well as ongoing residential projects throughout prime locations in Kolkata.
 Visit http://www.unimarkgroup.com/projects to check our project details.

 - Find out the Maintenance Charges